 Determining the Cause of an Accident

-In many cases, a truck’s mechanical failure may not be obvious.
-Because we cannot see the underlying issues, it’s easy to assume that the accident was a result of driver error.
-Mechanical failure is not information that a trucking company will usually volunteer.
-Admitting that a mechanical issue led to an accident can open the company up to claims of negligence.
+In many cases, a truck’s mechanical failure may not be immediately obvious.
+Because we cannot see the underlying issues, it may be easy to assume the accident was a result of driver error.
+Mechanical failure in truck accidents is not information that a trucking company will typically readily volunteer.
+Admitting that a mechanical issue led to an accident can open the company up to claims of negligence and other legal troubles.

-Proving mechanical failure can be difficult and nearly impossible without an experienced attorney.
+Without an experienced attorney, proving mechanical failure can be difficult, if not impossible.
 After an accident, your attorney can request maintenance and inspection records and call in expert witnesses.
-In some cases, an accident reconstruction expert can analyze the evidence and provide information to the root cause of the accident.
+In some cases, an accident reconstruction expert can analyze the evidence and provide information on the root cause of the accident.

-If you are in an accident, you may find it hard to move on; the physical and emotional trauma can feel overwhelming.
-A personal injury claim can help you recover costs related to your care and help you begin to heal.
-The amount of compensation that you receive will depend on several factors, including what parties are at fault and the severity of your injuries.
+If you are in an accident, it’s hard to move on; the physical and emotional trauma can feel overwhelming.
+A personal injury claim can help you recover costs related to your care and help the healing process to begin.
+The amount of compensation that you receive will depend on several factors, including which parties are at fault and the severity of your injuries.
 Factors typically considered in a personal injury claim include:

 - Medical costs: After an accident, your medical costs can easily add up.
-Injuries from a truck accident can easily surpass $100,000.
-In a personal injury case, these costs are often reimbursed dollar for dollar.
+Injuries from a truck accident can surpass $100,000.
+In a personal injury case, these costs are often reimbursed dollar-for-dollar.
 Coverage includes most medical care, including doctor visits, medical imaging, lab tests, surgeries, medication, medical transportation, and physical therapy.
 If your injuries are substantial, you may have a claim for future medical costs.

 - Lost wages: An injury can cause you to miss time at work.
 The loss of income can make it difficult to pay bills and take care of everyday expenses.
 Lost wages cover time missed as a result of the accident, including any time needed for recovery.
 In serious cases, you may be eligible for future lost wages or loss of earning capacity.

-- Pain and suffering: Pain and suffering is considered a non-economic cost.
+- Pain and suffering: Pain and suffering are considered a non-economic cost.
 This simply means that there is no easy way to quantify this type of damage.
-Pain and suffering includes both physical pain and mental pain.
-This includes depression, anxiety, and post-traumatic stress disorder (PTSD).
+Pain and suffering include both physical pain and mental pain.
+This includes, among many other mental disorders, depression, anxiety, and post-traumatic stress disorder (PTSD).

 - Loss of enjoyment: A permanent disability can make you unable to participate in activities you once enjoyed.
-This may include recreational activities or day to day tasks, like caring for the family.
-It can also include the effect an emotional trauma has on your ability to participate in these activities.
+This may include recreational activities or day-to-day tasks, like caring for the family.
+It can also include the effect an emotionally traumatic event or circumstance has on your ability to participate in these activities.
 When you are unable to do things you once loved, you deserve compensation for this loss.

 - Home modifications: Injuries that limit your mobility may require home modifications to allow you to get around.
-Common adaptive devices include ramps, rails, grab bars, and wider doorways.
+Common adaptive devices include ramps, rails, grab bars, and widened doorways.

 - Wrongful death: Unfortunately, large truck accidents often result in fatalities.
 Wrongful death claims can never take away the pain of your loss, but they can help cover outstanding bills and funeral costs.